jlvillasmilv/comextech-import/README.md

-# Larawind - Laravel 8.0+ Jetstream and Tailwind CSS Admin Theme
+# Laravel 8.0+ Jetstream and Tailwind CSS Admin Theme

 This project is created with [Laravel Jetstream](https://jetstream.laravel.com/1.x/introduction.html) Framework and [Tailwind CSS](https://tailwindcss.com), the admin environment is desing by [Windmill Dashboard](https://windmill-dashboard.vercel.app/).